lxqt/lxqt.github.io/_posts/2022-12-09-qps-revisited.md

 categories: blog
 ---

-The LXQt process manager [Qps](https://github.com/lxqt/qps) has a quite ancient codebasis and some features (like a watchdog and command executing) were planned but never realized and Qt has evolved much since too.
-So it was time to clean up the code a little bit and give some love to the history graph and it's tooltips which didnt display any useful information.
+The LXQt process manager [Qps](https://github.com/lxqt/qps) has a quite ancient code basis and some features (like a watchdog and command executing) were planned but never realized and Qt has evolved much since too.
+So it was time to clean up the code a little bit and give some love to the history graph and it's tooltips which didn't display any useful information.

 Before: